 HOST: I didn’t know we had an ostrich line.
 Are you sure you joined the correct group?

 KHAN: Then bring it out.

 HOST: In good time.
 I just need to complete your profile.
 Age?

-KANH: Older that the dust beneath your feet and the air you breathe.
+KHAN: Older that the dust beneath your feet.

 HOST: I think the field will only accept a number.

 DALE: Put my age.